-Storms, delays blight start to Congo's presidential vote
+Torrential rain, delays blight Congo's presidential vote

 Critics, however, say they doubt the vote will be untarnished by fraud, and that Kabila could continue to rule from the sidelines.
 He has not ruled out running again for president in 2023.

 Violent protests erupted this week after authorities announced that voting had been canceled in the Ebola-hit eastern cities of Beni and Butembo, their surrounding areas and the western city of Yumbi.

-Together, they account for more than 1.2 million out of 40 million voters nationwide.
+Together, they account for more than 1.2 million out of 40 million voters nationwide and are all considered opposition bastions.

 In Beni, dozens of voters lined up on Sunday morning to write their choices on sheets of paper, residents said.